MartianZoo/solarnet/README.md

 I'm doing it for fun and to learn.
 I don't know what it will be useful for.

-## Interested in playing around with it?

-Just clone and run `./repo` and type `help`.
-You can do a few things.
-It doesn't do very much yet.
-For example, you can add a Greenery tile to the board, but it won't yet trigger effects like raising oxygen.
-I'm getting there.

-You can also look for the `*.pets` and `*.json5` files to see how the stuff is configured in the Pets language.
-You can change it around or add your own custom cards.
-But be warned: I have spent NO time on error handling, so the error messages you're gonna get will be incredibly unhelpful and frustrating.
-Sorry!

 ## Goals

 My goals for Solarnet, in order: